jrampono/emhs-adsgofast/README.md

 solution/WebApplication | Contains source code for the ADS Go Fast web front end
 ---

-## Documentation
-Documentation for this codebase is mantained in a **separate repository**.
-You can find it at [https://github.com/microsoft/azure-data-services-go-fast-documentation](https://github.com/microsoft/azure-data-services-go-fast-documentation).
-Please feel free to contribute to the documentation.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a